patrickspencer/gex/README.md

 on the libgit2 and ncurses libraries.

 If you haven't used Magit before then just know that it's a porcelain for Git commands.
-It's a more visually way to interact with Git.
+It's an ncurses-like, visually way to interact with Git.

-Reason's for making this:
+Reasons for making this:

-1. The magit package is awesome but I have to open emacs everytime I want to use it.
+1. The Magit package is awesome but I have to open emacs everytime I want to use it.
 Emacs itself isn't bad it just takes a second or two to open it.
 2. I want to learn C. This should tell you something about whether you should bet your life on the quality of the source code (probably not).